Getting things wrong

 In addition, if any amount of tax/NIC is more than six months late, a further penalty of 5% of the amounts outstanding will be levied and another 5%, if the tax/NIC is still outstanding after 12 months.
 These penalties apply to the first late payment of tax even though the first late payment does not count as a default.

 Until further notice, HMRC will continue to review late payment penalties manually, instead of imposing them automatically (as intended from 6 April 2015) as announced here on GOV.UK.
-Please note that HMRC allow a ‘tolerance’ of £100 for PAYE in-year late payment penalties.
+Please note that it is our understanding that HMRC allow a ‘tolerance’ of £100 for PAYE in-year late payment penalties.

 Where the difference between the total for all the amounts that the employer is due to pay to HMRC for a tax period and the amount paid over for that period is no more than £100, the employer will not be liable to a late payment penalty.